Move Over, Darling: Plot

-The next day, when Nick comes home, he is informed that Ellen was on the deserted island with a man called Stephen Burkett for the whole five years and that both called each other "Adam" and "Eve".
+The next day, when Nick returns home with Bianca, he finds Ellen posing as a Swedish masseuse employed by Grace to help him with his back.
+As Ellen and Bianca tussle, an insurance adjuster arrives with papers for a Mrs. Arden to sign regarding a Stephen Burkett.
+Nick is informed that Ellen was on the deserted island with a man called Stephen Burkett for the whole five years and they were rescued together.
+They jokingly called each other "Adam" and "Eve".
 Nick is furious that Ellen did not tell him about Burkett and confronts her.
 She tells him that Burkett is a nerd and that nothing happened between them.

-She even convinces an awkward-looking shoe clerk to pose as Burkett.
-Nick, not convinced, looks for Burkett himself.
-When he finds him at a hotel pool, he notices to his horror that Burkett is young, attractive, and athletic.
-Nick invites Ellen to the same pool bar to confront her with Burkett.
-But before she sees Burkett, she tells the truth about him but still swears that nothing happened between the two in the five years and asks for Nick's forgiveness.
-But when she notices Burkett, she angrily accuses Nick of trying to embarrass her and storms off.
+Later, on Grace's advice, Ellen convinces an awkward-looking shoe clerk to pose as Burkett.
+Nick is not convinced and looks for Burkett himself.
+When he finds him at the swimming pool of the Beverly Hills Hotel, he notices to his horror that Burkett is young, attractive, and athletic.
+Nick takes Ellen to the same pool bar, intending to confront her with Burkett.
+She confesses the truth about Burkett but insists that nothing happened between the two in the five years and asks for Nick's forgiveness.
+However, when she spots Burkett, she angrily accuses Nick of trying to humiliate her and storms off.

-Nick tells Bianca the truth about Ellen but is informed that Grace has reported him for bigamy earlier to force him to make a decision regarding Ellen and Bianca.
-This leads to another chaotic court date, where several matters are put to the decision of the same judge, who is even more confused: Nick's charge of bigamy, Bianca's request to annul their marriage, Ellen's request to void her death certificate, and Ellen's request for a divorce from Nick.
-The judge dismisses the bigamy charge, annuls Nick's and Bianca's marriage, declares Ellen alive again and postpones judgement on the divorce proceedings.
+Shortly after Nick tells Bianca the truth about Ellen, he is arrested for bigamy, learning that Grace reported him earlier to force him to choose between Ellen and Bianca.
+This leads to another chaotic court hearing before Judge Bryson, who is even more confused when he is entrusted with several matters: Nick's charge of bigamy, Bianca's request to annul their marriage, Ellen's request to void her death certificate, and Ellen's request for a divorce from Nick.
+Bryson dismisses the bigamy charge, annuls Nick and Bianca's marriage, declares Ellen alive again and postpones judgement on the divorce proceedings between Ellen and Nick.
+When Burkett arrives and expresses his desire to marry Ellen, Nick leaves in a jealous rage.
+Ellen then rebuffs Burkett's advances and leaves.

-When Ellen returns to her home several hours later, devastated, Nick has already told his daughters that she is their mother and all happily reunite.
+When Ellen returns home several hours later, devastated, she learns that Nick has already told his daughters that she is their mother, and they all happily reunite.